USEPA/AMET/docs/AMET_Users_Guide_v14b.md

 ## AQ Analysis Input Files

 The analysis input files are found in $AMETBASE/scripts\_analysis/aqExample/input\_files.
-The following is a partial list of variables in the AQ analysis input files.
-Not all of these variables are available in every input file.
+The following is a list of the variables found in the AQ analysis input files all\_script.input and AMET\_batch.input.

 <a id="Table_B-3"></a>
 **Table B‑3.
 AQ analysis input variables**